amalharrak/amazon-clone/README.md

 # About

-The App is called "amazon-clone" Amazon clone using reactjs covers an entire e-commerce solution:
+The App is called "amazon-clone" using reactjs, covers an entire e-commerce solution:

 -   from design, authentication to payment.